mwcproject/mwc-node/doc/mwc_floonet.md

 mwc --floonet wallet listen
 ```

-Now you will be able to mine by starting your grin miner with the grin-miner binary that you have built.
-Note that by default grin miner will try to connect on port 3416.
+Now you will be able to mine by starting your mwc miner with the mwc-miner binary that you have built.
+Note that by default mwc miner will try to connect on port 3416.
 For the floonet, you will need to change that parameter to 13416.
-The line in grin-miner.toml will look like this:
+The line in mwc-miner.toml will look like this:

 stratum_server_addr = "127.0.0.1:13416"